Holly Walker: Member of Parliament

-On 5 April 2012, Walker's Lobbying Disclosure Bill was drawn from the ballot of private members' bills and introduced to Parliament.
-It had originally been written by Sue Kedgley, but was narrowed in scope under Walker.
+From 2011 to 2014, Walker was the Green Party spokesperson for housing, electoral reform, children, open government, arts culture and heritage, and students.
+She promoted the Lobbying Disclosure Bill, which was drawn from the ballot of private members' bills on 5 April 2012 and introduced to Parliament.
+The bill had originally been written by Sue Kedgley, but was narrowed in scope under Walker.
 The bill was modelled on a Canadian law, with similar legislation in Australia and America also being an influence.
 Its intention was to make interactions between MPs and lobbyists more transparent.
 It passed its first reading but was rejected by a parliamentary select committee in August 2013.

 In January 2013 Walker unveiled the Green Party's Home for Life scheme, aimed at getting low income earners into their own homes.
-By the end of the Parliamentary term she was Green Party spokesperson for Housing, Electoral Reform, Children, Open Government, Arts Culture & Heritage, and Students.
+Her first child was born while she was a member of parliament in late 2013.

 Three months before the 2014 general election, Walker withdrew from the Green Party list, citing "a recent unexpected change in my family life".
-She had been placed twelfth - high enough to be returned to Parliament.
-She remained the party's (unsuccessful) candidate for Hutt South, campaigning only for the party vote, and has not ruled out a return to politics.
+She had been placed twelfth – high enough to be returned to Parliament.
+She remained the party's (unsuccessful) candidate for Hutt South, campaigning only for the party vote, and did not rule out a return to politics.
+Her final parliamentary speech lamented the difficulties in juggling two "24-hours-a-day, 7-days-a-week job[s]" of being a member of Parliament and being a parent.
+Walker's memoir, The Whole Intimate Mess: Motherhood, Politics, and Women's Writing, published in 2017 revealed that the reasons for her retirement were "post-natal anxiety, a chronically ill husband, and domestic unrest."

-Career after politics
+Later career

 After stepping down as a Green MP, Walker worked at the Office of the Children's Commissioner, and began a blog reviewing books written by women.
 She has written that she wishes to return to public life when family commitments allow her to:

 In 2015 she first contributed to website The Spinoff, reviewing books, interviewing authors, and writing other articles.
 In 2016 she launched a parenting podcast, Dear Mamas, co-hosted with Emily Writes, and contributed book reviews to Radio New Zealand's Nine to Noon programme.
+She completed a Doctor of Philosophy at the Victoria University of Wellington International Institute of Modern Letters in 2022.